Robert-P1215/ai110-module2show-pawpal-starter/reflection.md

 Keeping separate chat sessions for each phase (design, backend, UI, docs) helped a lot because each conversation stayed focused.
 When a session is only about the backend, suggestions don't randomly drift into Streamlit UI patterns.
 When it's only about the UI, it's not pulling in unrelated class definitions.

 The biggest thing I learned is that the AI does exactly what you tell it to, so the quality of what you get back depends almost entirely on how clearly you describe what you want.
-When I was vague, the output was generic.
 When I said something specific like "add a selectbox above the task form that lists all current pets by name and use the selected pet to assign the task," I got something I could use right away.
 Being the lead architect means knowing your system well enough to catch when a suggestion that looks right is actually wrong for your specific setup.

 ---